IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Provision-a-CICS-region-using-zospt.md

 ---
-title: Provision a CICS region using z/OS PT and deploy a Node.js application
+title: Provision a CICS region using z/OS PT
 tags: [getting_started]
 keywords:
-summary: "The following steps take you through provisioning a CICS region using the z/OS Provisioning Toolkit, then creating and deploying an application to the CICS region."
+summary: "The following steps take you through preparing a z/OS Provisioning Toolkit image for CICS, provisioning a CICS region using the image, and then starting, stopping and deprovisioning it."
 sidebar: cdp_sidebar
-permalink: cdp-Deploying-into-zospt-cics-region.html
+permalink: cdp-Provision-a-CICS-region-using-zospt.html
 folder: cdp
 toc: true
 ---